CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

   end
 end

-# Helper method called from the App target to install
+# Helper method called from the app target to install
 # dynamic libraries, as they must be copied to the target
 # without that the app would be crashing on start
 def add_linked_libs_from_sdks_to_app